yunusulucay/data_analysis_apache_pig/README.md

 In this tutorial I have used batch mode and made the development using Batch Mode so I write codes on Pig Latin.
 I used Docker as a Hadoop environment.
 In my previous repo I created hadoop environment that have 1 namenode and 3 datanode on docker(https://github.com/yunusulucay/docker-hadoop-spark).
 I installed Pig on this system.

+Implementation:

+In terminal to run the pig script -> pig -x mapreduce hdfs:///user/root/sample_script.pig

+sample_script.pig file is a basic Pig Latin script file.
+In this file the followings implement respectively:
+- Read the csv file in hadoop file system.
+- Order data by age feature.
+- Select only specified features.
+- Show results or save the results.
+(After storing process run the described codes on terminal to merge.)

 References:

 https://www.tutorialspoint.com/apache_pig/index.htm